SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

-In this section we prove Proposition \ref{thm:nicehyp}.
-We will define \( \Gamma \) as the ``maximal invariant set'' for the dynamics induced by the hyperbolic branches.
-Indeed, the setting can be thought of as a generalization of the standard horseshoe where we define a maximal invariant set as the points which remain in the strips for all forward and backward iterations.
-The key difference is that in the horseshoe setting we have just two (or more generally a finite number of) branches with pairwise disjoint stable strips and pairwise disjoint unstable strips, all of which have the same return time, whereas in our setting a point \( x \) may belong to many, generally infinitely many, stable strips with varying return times.
-We therefore need to make a choice as to which of these branches we use as this may affect whether the image of \( x \) belongs to one of the existing stable strips, and thus whether \( x \) belongs to such a maximal invariant set.
-We formalize this construction as follows.
+We will define \( \Gamma \) as the ``maximal invariant set'' for the dynamics generated by the hyperbolic branches associated to almost returns to $A$ (via Theorem \ref{thm:genkatok2}).
+This can be thought of as a generalization of the standard horseshoe where we define a maximal invariant set as consisting of the points which remain in the strips for all forward and backward iterations.
+The key difference is that in the horseshoe setting we have at most a finite number of branches with pairwise disjoint stable strips and pairwise disjoint unstable strips, all of which have the same return time.
+In our setting, a point \( x \) may belong to infinitely many stable strips with varying return times and therefore we need a more involved construction.
+With this in mind, we make the following general definition.
+Let

+be a collection of hyperbolic branches indexed by the set \(I\).
+Note that so far we do not assume that these come from almost returns to a nice regular set; for now we allow an arbitrary collection of hyperbolic branches.

 \begin{Definition}[Hyperbolic sequences] A sequence \( \mathfrak h^{+}=\{i_{m}j_{m}\}_{m=0}^\infty \) with \( i_mj_m \in I\) is a \emph{forward hyperbolic sequence} for $x\in \Gpq$ if for all $m\geq 0$ we have